Man sets record for slicing most watermelons on his stomach

-NEW YORK (WTVD) --Ashrita Furman, who is no stranger to Guniess World Records, set a new record Tuesday for slicing the most watermelons in half on his stomach in 60 seconds.
+NEW YORK (WTVD) --Ashrita Furman, who is no stranger to Guinness World Record, set a new record Tuesday for slicing the most watermelons in half on his stomach in 60 seconds.

 Furman, of New York, yet again showing that he's a cut above his competition, cut through 26 watermelons in 60 seconds, which broke the last record by six.